Things Wichitans Should Be Thankful For

 A Complete Lack of Traffic Congestion

-Okay, there's not a 100% complete lack of traffic, but rush hour isn't a guarantee stop-and-go situation like a lot of cities.
+To be fair, we have some traffic.
+But rush hour isn't a guarantee stop-and-go situation like a lot of cities.
 Most days you can get anywhere in town in less than 20 minutes, rarely ever going under the speed limit.
 Kellogg is so clear that Wichita Police actually hand out speeding tickets to drivers going over the posted 60 mph... sometimes well over.

 A 2015 traffic study showed that a typical Washington D.C. area commuter spent more than 82 hours in traffic delays each year.
 Ponder that next time you hit that really long light at Central and Rock.
 Tolerable traffic is one of those things you don't really appreciate day-to-day, but we have it pretty good.
 Now if we could just teach everyone how to use turn signals.
 (Signal BEFORE you brake.)

-Our Beloved Keeper Of The Plains
+Keeper Of The Plains...
+It's Rad

 It's easy to take this landmark for granted when you see it so often.
-It's been on shirts, TV commercials, bumper stickers, and in the background of senior portraits and engagement photos for decades.
+It's been on shirts, TV commercials, bumper stickers and in the background of senior portraits and engagement photos for decades.
 But the Keeper is an awesome statue.
-It has an actual ring of fire, which grants you instant awesome status.
+It has an actual ring of fire, which grants it instant awesome status.
 The Keeper is also a nice reminder of our history, and a unique symbol of Wichita.
 Not every city has such a memorable icon.
 Des Moines, what do you have?
 Tulsa (is it that oil thing?)?
 Topeka?
 When you see the Keeper, you think Wichita.